OpenLXP/openlxp-xms-ui/README.md

 ### Important Notes

-To use this piece of code without any issues you will need the XDS component to accompany it.
+To use this piece of code without any issues you will need the XMS component to accompany it.

 [OpenLXP XMS](https://github.com/OpenLXP/openlxp-xms)